Treescrub/AcornLib/README.md

 # Installation

-To install, download the [scripts](https://github.com/Treescrub/AcornLib/archive/master.zip) and unzip them into the **scripts/vscripts** folder in your addon or game installation.
+To install, download the latest release and unzip the scripts into the **scripts/vscripts** folder in your addon or game installation.